W0LFTRIX/Kill-Apps/README.md

 $ sudo cp new_name_of_kill_apps /usr/bin/

 ```
-Ps : Once you have created the command, you will be able to launch it like any other command on your terminal
+Ps : Once you have created the command, you will be able to launch it, like any other command on your terminal

  That's it :) !!!